-- Defective airbag canisters, such as those manufactured by Takata, have been known to rupture causing metal shards to injured, and even kill, vehicle occupants.
+- Defective airbag canisters, such as those manufactured by Takata, have been known to rupture causing metal shards to injure, and even kill, vehicle occupants.

 Potential Injuries Associated with Airbag Deployment

-There are many serious injuries that can be sustained by the occupants, including:
+Many serious injuries can be sustained by the occupants, including:

 - Temporomandibular Joint (TMJ) injuries